 Released in May 2015, Discord was originally designed for gaming communities to interact via text and audio channels but its outstanding security features appeal to people in the crypto space.
-Most projects take advantage of Discord’s features to send bits and pieces of codes for their team or community to work together, give their feedback and make suggestions.
+Most projects take advantage of Discord’s features to send bits and pieces of codes for their team or community to work together, give their feedback, and make suggestions.

-Not everybody needs to be in Discord, but if you choose to be, do it well.
+Not everybody needs to be on Discord, but if you choose to be, do it well.
 You will have the opportunity to interact with certain niches and offer them a richer experience compared to other “colder” channels.
 Here’s how you can effectively use Discord to your project’s advantage:

-Having a team moderating your server is highly recommended on Discord, since cryptocurrency/blockchain communities are global.
+Having a team moderating your server is highly recommended on Discord since cryptocurrency/blockchain communities are global.
 You would want to let your community know that you are always there should they need assistance with anything.

 Because of their nature, some blockchain communities feel comfortable using Discord, while some prefer to be on Telegram, and there are others that are not at all inclined to be on messaging applications but are very active on website-based platforms like Medium, Quora, or Reddit.
 Our suggestion is to test the waters with your audience and measure the results.
 You can then focus your attention on the channel that produced better results where your community members feel more comfortable and well-engaged.